-There is perhaps no more important life skill to learn for a child than reading and writing and it’s these literacy skills that are worked on every day at school.
-Some kids take to it like a duck to water, but most need to work hard at it and if your child falls into this much second larger group, the support you can provide can really help.
+There is perhaps no more important life skill to learn for a child than reading and writing, and these literacy skills are worked on every day at school.
+Some kids take to it like a duck to water, but most need to work hard at it, and if your child falls into this much larger group, the support you can provide can help.

 In this blog, we’ll be looking at how you can help your child from an early age, with the assistance you provide making a big difference to their progress.
 In this sphere, you shouldn’t underestimate the benefit that some good parental guidance can have.